rolepoint/pyseeyou/README.rst

 pyseeyou
 ========

-A Python ICU parsing tool,
-using `parsimonious <https://github.com/erikrose/parsimonious>`_ to parse a PEG, which has been taken from
+A Python ICU MessageFormat parsing tool, using `parsimonious <https://github.com/erikrose/parsimonious>`_ to parse a PEG, which has been taken from
 `messageformat.js <https://github.com/SlexAxton/messageformat.js>`_.